-- Following audit, action plans are formulated and sent to the home within 10 working days. - A completed action plan, with identified addressed is requested back within 4 weeks of receipt.
+Following audit, action plans are formulated and sent to the home within 10 working days.

 - Homes with a red score are provided with infection prevention support until the issues have been addressed - amber Those scoring complete the action plan and are followed up if further concerns are raised. - Homes receive a tailored chart (see left) following their audit. - This allows homes to identify both areas of good practice and areas for improvement, as well as see how they compare to other Walsall care homes in each specific audit domain.